mmphego/Udacity-EdgeAI/3. Optimization Techniques and Tools/Readme.md

-# 2. Reducing Model Operations
+# 3. Optimization Techniques and Tools